Breakfast on Pluto (film): Production

 To prepare for the lead role of Kitten, Cillian Murphy studied women's body language and for a few weeks met with a transgender woman who instructed him and took him out clubbing with friends.

 Neil Jordan and Pat McCabe made big changes to the story in their adaptation of the novel for the silver screen.
 In the book, the protagonist is called "Pussy", but Jordan and McCabe rename her "Kitten" in the film.
-Unlike the highly sexual Pussy, who is sexually involved with numerous male and female characters in some rather kinky situations as well as a few long-term relationships, Kitten is never shown to engage in kissing or any other sexual behaviour of any kind.
+Unlike the highly sexual Pussy, who is sexually involved with numerous male and female characters in some rather kinky situations as well as a few long-term relationships, Kitten is never shown to engage in kissing or any other sexual behaviour.
 One sexual encounter for hire is strongly implied, but Kitten is not shown being overtly sexual with anyone on screen.
 Kitten's flirtatious relationships with the series of male characters she meets throughout the film are never shown or strongly implied to have been consummated, leaving the yearning main character unrequited.

-The seaside scene between Kitten and Bertie was considered by some to be an allusion to director Jordan's earlier film The Crying Game, which also involved a transgender major character, the IRA, and actor Stephen Rea.
+The seaside scene between Kitten and Bertie was considered by some to be an allusion to director Jordan's earlier film The Crying Game, which also involved a transgender major character, the IRA and actor Stephen Rea.
 In The Crying Game, Rea's character doesn't realise that the woman he has fallen for and becomes sexually involved with is transgender.
 In Breakfast on Pluto, Kitten confesses that she's "not a girl" before Rea's character can kiss her, and he says kindly that he already knew, but does not follow through with the kiss.

 The author of the novel upon which the film is based, co-screenwriter Patrick McCabe, has a cameo in the film as Kitten's creative writing teacher.

 Reception

+Critical response

+Metacritic, which uses a weighted average, assigned the a score of 59 out of 100, based on 36 critics, indicating "mixed or average" reviews.